orionrobots/orionrobots.github.io/_posts/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 description: Small note on CircuitPython ulab
 tags:
   - circuitpython
-  - raspberry-pi-pico
+  - raspberry pi pico
-  - robot-programming
+  - robot programming
   - python
   - microcontroller
-  - learn-robotics-at-home
+  - learn robotics at home
 category: robot-programming
+thumb: /galleries/raspberry-pi-pico-circuitpython-msg-size_thumb.png
 ---
 I am still investigating a number of areas in CircuitPython.

 One of them is efficiently sending arrays where communication is restricted.
 For example, UART at 9600 can be slow.
 So sending fewer bytes is important.

 What I have area largish ulab arrays of data to send.

 Ulab is an implementation of parts of Numpy and SciPy for microcontroller Python interpreters, like CircuitPython and Micropython.

 The arrays I am using contain floats.
 What I wanted to check was the overheads, in complexity, and size of sending base64 encoded bytes, instead of a JSON list.

 ## The JSON List